sherryazhang/arrival/README.md

 plt.show()
 ```

 I consider a user consistent when the standard deviation is within 2 hours.
-The output boxplot shows only 25% of users are.
-This statistics makes me wonder how to better capture individual behavior.
+The output boxplot shows only 25% of the users fall under that bucket which is to say that most of the users are inconsistent.

 <img width="552" height="400" alt="Screenshot 2025-11-03 at 4 22 05 PM" src="https://github.com/user-attachments/assets/c8201662-e135-4001-8ef6-0e007ad4a330" />

 ### the deep dive 2
-Thinking through it, I realize that the mean is susceptible to outliers.
-What is worth looking into is the mode.
-It gives the most often time every user orders at which is the most opportune time.
+Given the above statistics, how do I then capture individual behavior?
+Thinking through it, I realize what is worth looking into is the mode.
+Mode provides information on the most often time user orders which is also the most opportune time to deliver personalized experiences.

 ### the future
 Analyses like the above are useful in a workflow that feeds into push notification deployment.
 However, my current process is manual and repetitive.
 It is ideal to have an autonomous system in place.
-As the [lilac](https://thelilac.app/) matures and a lot more data become available, I would implement a model that learns user behavior and decides when the best time is to send push notifications to each user.
+As the [lilac](https://thelilac.app/) matures and a lot more data become available, I would implement a model that learns user behavior and decides when the best time is to send push notifications to every user.